• a family-friendly pilgrimage through the wilds of Scotland •

 What should I pack?

 Layers are key to helping you pack as light as you can.
-The Scottish Highlands are known for their cloudy, overcast weather (even in the summer), and temps will vary as we traverse through valleys and mountains.
+The Scottish Highlands are known for their cloudy, overcast weather (even in the summer), and temps will vary as we traverse through hills and valleys.
 Comfortable walking shoes are also a must—we’ll be trekking a lot!
 You may also want to toss into your bag something simple you enjoy wearing out for the evening.
 But on the whole, this trip is for ordinary pilgrims, and we highly recommend packing light.

 What's the investment?

-Why do they partner with Select International?
+Why do the Oxenreiders partner with Select International?

 Tsh has led trips on her own before, and they’re a lot of work to plan.
 As a full-time writer, teacher, and mother, planning a unique trip of this magnitude is often an additional full-time job!
 Select International has a longstanding track record of excellence in the travel industry (particularly with pilgrimages) and the people behind the scenes are fantastic.
 Plus, they’re able to make the trip more affordable than if Kyle & Tsh ran it on their own!
 They’ve loved working with them over the years for their pilgrimages to Italy, Ireland, Greece, and Rhine River, and are thrilled to work with them again.